JoKra1/papss/README.md

 ```

 Note that building the vignette might take some time, since the solver is used on artificial data generated
 for 15 subjects.
-Once the installation has been completed, you can inspect the vignette using
-one of the following commands:
+Thus, if you just want the code examples and are fine with reading the vignette in raw mark-down you might want to look at them in the /vignettes folder instead of building them when installing the package.
+Once the installation has been completed, you can inspect the vignette using one of the following commands:

 ```
 browseVignettes() # Search for 'papss'